Felix Randal

 The goal and purpose of life is life.

-This is what I believe Hopkins is saying in this poem.
+This is what I believe Hopkins is saying in the poem “Felix Randal.”

 Revel, oh young humans in thy youth, and let thy heart cheer thee in the days of thy youth.

-But when sickness and death comes, the tenderness and compassion of others are also of equal importance, and it is one of many things that endears us to one another.
+But when sickness and death comes, the tenderness and compassion of others are of equal importance, and it’s one of many things that endears us to one another.

 Finally and perhaps most remarkable of all, observe the closing image, almost a metaphor but not quite, which Gerard Hopkins, in all his poetic genius, uses to capture the beauty of youth and strength that the drayhorse and young Felix both embody – the beauty and happiness and the vitality that Felix Randal had contained: how Felix fettles (mends) for the great gray drayhorse (drayhorses were the horses that pulled the heaviest loads – which is to say that they were the strongest of the horses, as Felix was the strongest of his peers) — how Felix fettles for this great horse a bright and battering sandal.